kszicsillag/Skalazhato.Tools/tf-k8ssrv/opentofu/README.md

 - Creates a resource group, VNet and subnet
 - Creates one VM per principal with a public IP (restricted by NSG to `var.allowed_cidr`)
+- Each VM is created inside its own resource group named `${var.resource_group_name}-${short-principal-id}` so you can safely delete that RG without affecting other VMs.
 - Enables Entra (Azure AD) login using the `AADLoginForLinux` VM extension
 - Assigns each principal the `Virtual Machine User Login` role scoped to their VM so they can SSH via Entra